 Don’t rule out anything or think you can’t do it- look at me I’m 27 and I took the leap to come back to uni and all these opportunities have come my way.

-Interested in following in Corey Somerville's footstep and study for a Bachelor of Health Science (Exercise Science)?
+Interested in following in Corey Somerville's footstep and study for a degree in Exercise Science?

 Banner photo credit: Santos Tour Down Under.